nielskee/draft-articles/TechnicalHiringPart2.md

 So goes the theory.

-** Missing out risk
+I want to emphasise that this needs to be a *matched* investment.
+At each stage, the candidate needs to feel they know more about you, in the same way you know more about them.
+If this becomes unbalanced, trust is eroded.
+* T-Shapes and Technical Specifics
+For most of the next two posts, I'm going to have to make some assumptions.
+There's an almost infinite variety of technical backgrounds that might be important to you, and I don't want to be constantly caveating.

+You might have quite exacting requirements - specific experience you need, or specific tech skills that can't easily be picked up.

+So, here's my assumption : if you're hiring for a specific or niche skillset, I'll assume you're smart people who you know about the technical domain you're hiring for, and you can apply good judgement as to whether the candidate has it or not.
+We'll look at the broader picture in these posts.

 * CV and Cover Letter
-At this stage, I'm trying to decide whether I want to have a conversation with the person.
-A phone screen might take about 15-20 minutes, so I'm not going to spend 30 minutes agonising over that decision.

-In front of me, I have a CV, perhaps a cover letter, possibly some links to a portfolio work.
-I probably a bunch of these at any time, from multiple candidates.
+So you have a CV.
+Probably a whole bunch.
+Perhaps covering letters, possibly some links to a portfolio of work for some candidates.

-There's only question that needs answering at this stage "Can I picture this person working as part of our team?"
+For each candidate, there's only question that needs answering at this stage : "Can we picture this person working as part of our team?"

 At this stage, I'm trying to decide whether you want to have a conversation with the person - that's all, just a conversation.
 A phone screen takes about 15-20 minutes, so I'm not going to spend 30 minutes agonising over that decision.

-You might have quite exacting requirements - specific experience you need, or specific tech skills that can't easily be picked up.
-You might be hiring someone specifically to help you bootstrap you into a new technology.
-Whatever the situation, you're going to know in about 5 minutes with a CV and cover letter whether you're looking at someone who you can picture working in your team.

-Putting aside tech specifics, here are some things I view as positives in a CV, that might make me want to have a conversation with them.
+Putting aside the technical specifics, here are some things I view as positives in a CV, that might make me want to have a conversation with them.
 These are mine.

 - Breadth and Depth